Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-12-13**
+## 🗓️ Date: **2025-12-14**

 ### 💬 Today's Insight:
 ```
-> Don't judge each day by the harvest you reap but by the seeds that you plant. ❤️ - Robert Louis Stevenson
+> To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment. ❤️ - Ralph Waldo Emerson
 ```

 ---